-I picked up this book last year after reading ‘The Argumentative Indian’ by Dr Sen, which was a very enjoyable book.
-This one is a small book in comparison, less than 200 pages, mainly drawing out of various lectures that Dr Sen would have given at various places.
+I picked up this book Identity and Violence last year after reading ‘The Argumentative Indian’ by Dr. Sen, which was a very enjoyable book.
+This one is a small book in comparison, less than 200 pages.
+Mainly drawing out of various lectures that Dr. Sen would have given at various places.

-The book draws a lot from Dr Sen’s personal experiences of watching violence as a young kid in the pre-independent India, when he saw a poor Muslim being killed.
-Though he is killed because he is a Muslim, but the fact is that he is also killed because he is poor and did not have the liberty of not stepping out of the house during the turbulent times.
+The book Identity and Violence draws a lot from Dr. Sen’s personal experiences of watching violence as a young kid in the pre-independent India when he saw a poor Muslim being killed.
+Though he is killed because he is a Muslim, but the fact is that he is also killed because he is poor.
+And did not have the liberty of not stepping out of the house during the turbulent times.
 He also talks about the Muslim identity across the world and its relation to violence.
-He talks a great deal about the thriving multi-culturism and multi-identity in India, but still the world identity as a hindu nation.
-He also talks about how Britain has tried to be a place where all religions and cultures are given equal platform.
+He talks a great deal about the thriving multi-culture and multi-identity in India.
+But still the world identity as a Hindu nation.
+He also talks about how Britain has tried to be a place where all religions and cultures are given an equal platform.

-He talks of west and anti-west theories, how the non-western world is trying to react to all the things that are perceived to be western, without going into the concepts and actually finding that what is called western today actually has its roots in the eastern and mid-eastern world.
-He talks about what democracy actually means is that the reason prevails and everyone can participate in reasoning, while the popular notion is that if you can vote your representatives than you are a democracy.
+He talks of west and anti-west theories.
+How the non-western world is trying to react to all the things that are perceived to be western.
+Without going into the concepts and actually finding that what is called western today actually has its roots in the eastern and mid-eastern world.
+He talks about what democracy actually means is that the reason prevails and everyone can participate in reasoning.
+While the popular notion is that if you can vote your representatives then you are a democracy.